Skip to main content

 Who is a Good Candidate for Spark Aligners?

-Spark Aligners treat dental conditions classified as Class I and Class II malocclusions (crooked teeth).
+Spark Aligners treat Class I and Class II malocclusions (crooked teeth).
 These include:

 Straighten your teeth conveniently at home.
 Compare the best clear aligner brands.